CourrierGui/pangolin/README.md

 # pangolin
-Probably one of the worst game engine.
+Probably one of the worst game engines.

 ## Dependencies
 This project depends on: